-WORK WITH A TEAM WHO HAS TRAINED ON AND LIVED THE REALITY OF RESTORATIVE JUSTICE AND PRACTICES EVERY DAY SINCE 2009.
+WORK WITH A TEAM WHO HAS TRAINED ON AND LIVED THE REALITY OF RESTORATIVE JUSTICE AND RESTORATIVE PRACTICES EVERY DAY SINCE 2009.

-WHAT IS RESTORATIVE JUSTICE?
+WHAT IS RESTORATIVE JUSTICE (AKA RESTORATIVE PRACTICES)?

-HOW DOES RESTORATIVE JUSTICE WORK?
+HOW DO RESTORATIVE PRACTICES WORK?

 Reduction in fights in one semester at Thornton High School.